 If any of your kids is 16 or older, he or she should have a part-time job, pay for his or her expenses and, if possible, contribute some to the family.

 If you can sell the house and pay off what you owe, perhaps your credit rating won’t be affected as adversely as it would be with bankruptcy or foreclosure.

 Sounds like you need to cut all unnecessary spending and prioritize your finances.
 One thing we can promise you, once you eliminate the weight of your crushing house payment and associated expenses, your financial burdens will feel much lighter and you’ll be able to enjoy the “little” that you really own.

-Q I read about you in the Good Housekeeping magazine.
-I am a stay-at-home mom and want to save money.
-I read your sample issue and have one major question—How on earth do you pay off your house mortgages so quickly?
+I read about you in the Good Housekeeping magazine.
+Since I am a stay-at-home mom, saving money needs to be a high priority.
+There is one major question burning in my mind.
+How on earth do you pay off your house mortgage so quickly?
 Do you simply pay as much as you can each month?

-A You ask a very good question.
+Answer – You ask a very good question.
 Paying off a mortgage isn’t easy, but it is good.
-Because we have a very detailed budget / spending plan and we review it every two weeks, it helps keep us on track to reach our goals.
+Because we have a very detailed budget/spending plan and we review it every two weeks, it helps keep us on track to reach our goals.

 We keep our overhead low and don’t spend all that we earn.
 Living within our means has become a lifestyle and we enjoy the freedom it brings.

 RELATED ARTICLE: How we paid our home off in 9 years